To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 When performance is concerned, this gaming projector can output a native resolution of 1920 x 1080p at a 120Hz refresh rate.
 You may be asking yourself, how is this projector any better than the rest to be considered “the fastest“?
 That is thanks to the 8.4ms response time, which is nearly half compared to most projectors on our list.

-This is still slow compared to the likes of thin bezel gaming monitors but compared to other projectors, it’s about the best you’re going to get in modern times.
+This is still very slow compared to proper gaming monitors but compared to other projectors, it’s about the best you’re going to get in modern times.

 The 4,000 lumens provide enough brightness so that you can play both inside and outside.
 The 245W lamp can last anywhere from 4,000 to 15,000 hours depending on the mode that you set the projector on.